Best Make Ahead Stuffing (Crisp Top, Soft Center)

 - PREPARE VEGETABLE MIXTURE: While bread is toasting, cut celery, onions and any other vegetables you are using into large chunks and place in food processor.
 You might need to do this in two batches.
 Process until finely chopped.
 (Alternatively, chop vegetables finely with a knife).
 Melt butter in large skillet on medium-high heat.
 Add vegetables, garlic and seasonings.
 Sauté until tender and most of the liquid from the veggies has evaporated, about 8-10 minutes.

 - ASSEMBLE: Place bread cubes in large bowl.
 Add vegetable mixture, chestnuts, hot dogs (if using) and parsley.
 Add enough broth a bit at a time (allow time for bread to absorb broth) to moisten well.
 Stuffing should be quite moist but not mushy.
 Mix until well combined.
 Taste and adjust seasonings.
 (I often add more poultry seasoning).
 If you're baking right away, mix in diced apple now.
-Note 3 to make ahead.
+Note 5 to make ahead.

 - BAKE: Heat oven to 350F/177C.
 Grease/spray with oil a large casserole dish or 9 x 13 pyrex dish.
 Spoon stuffing into prepared baking dish.
 Cover and bake for 25 minutes.
 Uncover, drizzle with turkey drippings or dot with butter if desired.
 Bake uncovered for another 10-15 minutes until lightly browned on top.
 Sprinkle baked stuffing with fresh herbs before serving.
 Alternative: add stuffing loosely into the turkey cavity before roasting turkey (not ahead of time).
 Here's a video on how to stuff a turkey.
-I think doing a separate stuffing casserole is the better option.
+I think doing a separate stuffing casserole is the better option though.

 Recipe Notes